 How do you choose which Koh Gen Do foundation is best for for you?
 We have a simple guide to help you decide.
-But first, here’s a little background about this beloved cult-beauty brand.
+But first, here’s a little background on this beloved cult-beauty brand.

 Koh Gen Do is Japan’s luxury professional makeup and skincare brand, founded in 1986 by actress Ai Saotome.
 After experiencing signs of stressed skin from spending long days in front of the camera, she sought to create a line of products to nurture the skin’s radiance and vitality.
 Using advanced Japanese beauty technology along with plant-based ingredients, she succeeded in creating skincare products that are both gentle and luxurious.